mocniak/messenger/README.md

 # Shortcuts

 - Active channels are hardcoded in a class, not from configuration file, database, or configuration service
+- Available Channels are hardcoded in a Factory, it would be better idea to use symfony tags for that
-- There are no endpoints available from the outside world
+- There are only one endpoint available from the outside world: /notify which sends a sms to the developer